getpelican/pelican/README.rst

 License
 -------

-- The source code is [licensed](LICENSE) under GPL v3.0.
+- The source code is licensed under GPL v3.0.
-- The logo is designed by Derry Livenski and licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+- The logo is designed by Derry Livenski and licensed under `CC BY-SA 4.0`_.

 ..
 Links